 V. Activities in the field of computerized and other mechanized search systems

 In-house systems (online/offline)

-Canadian Patent Office is involved in a renewal project to replace 1) the existing search engine Inquire Text and Internet Canadian Patent Database (CPD) with a single database; and 2) the electronic patent document data management system (Line of Business) in future years.
-The requirements document for the above noted enhancements has been completed recently.
+Canadian Patent Office is involved in a renewal project to replace 1) the existing search engine Inquire Text and Internet Canadian Patent Database with a single database; and 2) the electronic patent document data management system (Line of Business) in future years.

-The Canadian Patent Office uses commercial databases on patents and technical literature through Questel-Orbit, STN, DIALOG, Delphion providers and general databases available over the Internet.
+The Canadian Patent Office uses commercial databases on patents and technical literature through, for example, Questel-Orbit, STN, DIALOG, Delphion providers and general databases available over the Internet.